JFroggo-Gaming/Unity-Multiplayer-Text-Game/README.md

 # Multiplayer-Text-Game

-Unity Multiplayer Game(Short video) - https://youtu.be/G2mL8aH0m7Y        (08.03.2023)
+Unity Multiplayer Game(Short video) - https://youtu.be/17t1AUGh1BU       (13.04.2023)

-Unity Multiplayer Game(Full presentation) - https://youtu.be/_EdskhqTgnc  (08.03.2023)
+Unity Multiplayer Game(Full explanation of game mechanics) - https://youtu.be/_EdskhqTgnc  (08.03.2023)

+Download this game from GoogleDrive: https://drive.google.com/file/d/1ATQlBRSxyVqkpJE2LLHPhpZQn9nlihjP/view (1GB of storage required)

+Multiplayer lobby system available at Asset Store: waiting for Unity Team to confirm the asset

 <code>1.
 DESCRIPTION:</code><br><br> A game created with the Unity Engine using the Mirror asset for network connections.
                 <br>It is a text-based game in which the collective decisions of the players determine how the story unfolds.